gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 -	Go to the Omeka `Plugins` page
 -	Click the `Install` button for `AvantElasticsearch`

-### Edit config.ini
+#### Edit es.ini

+Follow these steps to allow the installation to share its items with other Digital Archive installations via the shared AWS Elasticsearch index:

+-   In cPanel, edit `public_html/digitalarchive/es.ini`
--   Set `shared_index_name` to the name of the shared index.
+-   Set `shared_index_name` to the name of the shared index e.g. `acadia`

 !!! danger "Shared Index"
-    If you need to be able to create a new local or shared index, add:
+    **FOR ADMINISTRAOR ACCOUNT ONLY:** If the account needs to be able to create a new local or shared index, add:
      `new_local_index_allowed = true` and/or `new_shared_index_allowed = true`
       to the `es.ini` file which is located in `/digitalarchve` (in the same root folder as `db.ini`).
 This will cause new radio buttons to appear on the